11 Foods and Two Beverages that lower Cholesterol and Why?

 If you are currently on cholesterol-lowering medications, don’t stop or reduce your dosage unless told to by your doctor.
 Quitting cholesterol-lowering medications cold turkey can have serious health consequences.
 Instead, inform your doctor about your plans to lower your cholesterol levels naturally.
 Your doctor is going to want to monitor your progress.
 Your doctor will tell you when, and by how much, to reduce your medications.

 Put all the recommendations in this article together, and you get a healthy lifestyle.
-Eat the right foods, drink the right beverages, get plenty of exercise, and don’t smoke.
-All these things together can have significant impact on your cholesterol levels.
+Eat the right foods, drink the right beverages, get plenty of exercises, and don’t smoke.
+All these things together can have a significant impact on your cholesterol levels.
 Put these simple recommendations into practice, and you’re well on your way to a healthy new you!

 Got high cholesterol?
 Call us at 877-959-7977 and ask about our special medical discounts.
 You want better health, and Life Ionizers wants to help!